Particular/docs.particular.net/samples/outbox/rabbit/sample.md

 2. Using the Outbox but with a maximum message concurrency of `1`.
 3. Using the Outbox but with multiple messages being processed simultaneously, relying on the concurrency exception thrown by the database to ensure exactly-once successful processing of messages.

-The steps is selected via commenting and uncommenting code in the **Program.cs** file:
+Selecting each step is accomplished via commenting and uncommenting code in the **Program.cs** file:

 snippet: SampleSteps